Celebrating over 130 Years of Serving God and Community!

 Over the next century, the church went through good times and bad.
 By 2000, we had outgrown the old building and the small lot in downtown Melbourne.
 The beloved historic site was sold to another young church.
 Our congregation, under the name United Church of Christ, Congregational, moved to a temporary site, a former furniture warehouse on Palm Bay Road.
 We spent the next three years planning and constructing our present facility.

 We took the name Riviera United Church of Christ and made the big move.
 Our first Sunday service was held on March 2, 2003.

 In 2006, Rev. Scott Elliott was called to serve our church as our first-ever assistant pastor.
 In 2008, he was officially installed as the sole pastor of the church.
 In 2013, Rev. Elliott was called to pastor a church in Ohio, and the Rev. Tim Woodard became RUCC’s stated supply minister.
 Since than Pastor Tim Woodard has become our part-time pastor.

 Ministry and Mission

-An Adult Sunday Seminar is on hiatus for the summer, but had been meeting before the service up until their break.
+We have several bible studies during the week.
+We have one that is on Wednesday at 11am and than we have one Thursday evenings at 6:30pm.
+Both are led by Pastor Tim.
 Children’s Sunday School is offered right after the “Time with Our Children” near the beginning of the worship service.
 Following the service, we enjoy coffee and refreshments in a time of fellowship.

 Whether in worship, at Sunday School, or any other part of our church life, please know that wherever you are on life’s journey, you are welcome here!